Canadian Impact: Where Is It Now and Where Can We Go?

 • A snapshot pamphlet with some key insights and recommendations.

-Here is the pdf version of our Preview Report
+Here is the pdf version of the full report.

 Sue Biely